Student Opportunities

-The Team Aquatic Virus is looking for excited, engaged and enthusiastic undergraduate and graduate researchers to join the lab.
+The CM3L is looking for excited, engaged and enthusiastic undergraduate and graduate researchers who are seeking a career in the Ocean Sciences to join the lab.
 While the lab is located administratively and physically in the Department of Microbiology, the lab’s focus is marine biology and ecology, from microbes to metazoa and from local to global scales.
 Navigate through our Current Projects page to find information on the types of research we perform, and if that excites you, find out here how you can join the lab!
 We welcome students and postdocs from diverse experience and perspectives.
 Please see this page for suggestions about letters of recommendation that individuals may request.

 High School Students